trvtsn/pkhk_ctf/README.md

 # PKHK CTF Platform

 Very early prototype of the CTF platform for [Pärnumaa Kutsehariduskeskus](https://hariduskeskus.ee/).
-Full-stack project using Leptos SSR & Axum.
+Full-stack project using Leptos SSR, Axum and Tailwind v4.

 Focus lies on functionality first, then styling and visual acuity.